-The 27-month physician assistant program will admit 44 students once a year, and is designed to prepare graduates to provide medical care as part of an interprofessional health care team.
+The 27-month physician assistant program will admit 36 students in year one, 40 in year two, and 44 in subsequent years.
+The program is designed to prepare graduates to provide medical care as part of an intercollaborative health care team.
 The curriculum consists of three semesters of classroom training (didactic), followed by four semesters of clinical rotations (clinical).
 All students enter as a single cohort in early January, complete seven continuous full-time semesters, and graduate in May with a Master of Science in Physician Assistant Studies (MSPAS) degree.

 What is a Physician Assistant?

-Physician Assistants are skilled members of the health care team qualified to provide a broad range of health care services in practice with a licensed physician.
-PAs perform medical interviews and physical examinations, screening and interpreting results of diagnostic studies, diagnosing patients, implementing treatment plans, counseling patients regarding illness and preventative medicine, monitoring patients, and facilitating access to appropriate health care resources.
-These services may be provided to individuals of any age in various settings.
+Physician Assistants are nationally certified and licensed medical professionals who work on health care teams with physicians and other providers.
+They are qualified to provide a broad range of health care services to include: performing medical interviews and physical examinations, screening and interpreting results of diagnostic studies, diagnosing patients, implementing treatment plans, counseling patients regarding illness and preventative medicine, monitoring patients, and facilitating access to appropriate health care resources.
+Students may provide these services to individuals of any age in various settings.